vassourita/twitter-bot-template/README.md

 ---

-If you need any help on doing this or thinks this tutorial has errors, please tell me on [Twitter](https://twitter.com/vass_oura) or [create an issue](https://github.com/vassourita/twitter-bot-template/issues/new) on this repo!
+If you need help doing this or find any errors in this tutorial, please tell me on [Twitter](https://twitter.com/vass_oura) or [create an issue](https://github.com/vassourita/twitter-bot-template/issues/new) on this repo!

 [Twitter api documentation](https://developer.twitter.com/en/docs/basics/getting-started) contains lots of useful information that you might want to use if you plan on customizing this bot and adding functionalities.